jsepia/stuff-of-dreams/README.md

 * Rescan the drawings in at least 300dpi for print
 * Clean up the drawings in photoshop
 * Remove the dependency on `bc`
+* Add the Crushed webfont to the repo
 * [BONUS GOAL] Minor arcana!
 * [BONUS GOAL] Full color!